Standard contractual clauses

 11. Deletion and return of data

-prescribes the retention of the personal data.
+prescribes the storage of the personal data.

 12. auditing, including inspection

-another auditor authorized by the controller.
+authorized by the Controller.

-2. The procedures for the controller’s audits, including inspections, with the processor; and
+2. The procedures for the controller’s audits, including inspections, with the processor and

 13. Agreement of the parties on other matters

-follows from the General Data Protection Regulation.
+arising from the General Data Protection Regulation.

 14. Entry into force and termination